Garrett Nilsen, Technology to Market Program Manager

 Garrett has a B.S. in physics from Union College (NY) and an M.S. in solar energy engineering from Hogskolan Dalarna (Dalarna University) in Sweden.

 Company: ManTech International

-Prior to joining SETO, Andrew founded and ran Resilient Systems Engineering, LLC, providing technical consulting for sustainable energy systems development.
-The group performs technology capability assessments, strategic planning, and integrated systems engineering to enable clients to transition from prototype to production operations and to scale up capabilities.
+Prior to joining the Solar Energy Technologies Office, Andrew founded and ran Resilient Systems Engineering, LLC, providing technical consulting for sustainable energy systems development.
+The group performs technology capability assessments, strategic planning and integrated systems engineering to enable clients to transition from prototype to production operations and to scale up capabilities.

-Previously, Andrew managed an engineering group at the Department of Energy’s Lawrence Livermore National Laboratory.
-He and his team supported the National Ignition Facility, a nuclear fusion research and development program, through the development and fielding of manufacturing and processing equipment for high-precision large laser optics..
-Andrew began his career at GE Energy, working for several years on wind energy systems as well as solar technologies and fossil fuel power production equipment.
+Previously, Andrew managed an engineering group at the U.S. Department of Energy’s Lawrence Livermore National Laboratory.
+He and his team supported the National Ignition Facility, a nuclear fusion R&D program, through the development and fielding of manufacturing and processing equipment for high-precision large laser optics.
+Andrew began his career at GE Energy, working for several years on wind energy systems as well as solar technologies and combustion-based power production equipment.
 He holds an M.S. in mechanical engineering from Georgia Tech and a B.S. in mechanical engineering from Cornell University.